Gap Analysis: The Original IRR Tool

 The Mortgage Prepayment Problem

-A reasonable prepayment model might look like:
+A reasonable prepayment model might look like this:

 | Refi Incentive | CPR (Conditional Prepayment Rate) |